Variational Inference with Mixtures of Isotropic Gaussians: Preliminaries (Gaussian VI)

 \subsection{Entropic Mirror Descent on IG}

-We now turn to an alternative descent scheme on $\IG$, namely a mirror descent one, relying on a different geometry than the $\W_2$ one detailed in the previous subsection.
-Mirror descent is an optimization algorithm that was introduced to solve constrained convex problems~\citep{nemirovskij1983problem}, and that uses in the optimization updates a cost (or ``geometry") that is a Bregman divergence~\citep{bregman1967relaxation} , whose definition is given below. \begin{definition} Let $\phi:\cX\rightarrow \R$ a strictly convex and differentiable functional on a convex set $\cX$, referred to as a Bregman potential.
+We now turn to an alternative descent scheme on $\IG$, namely mirror descent, which relies on a geometry different from the $\W_2$ one described in the previous subsection.
+Mirror descent is an optimization algorithm that was introduced to solve constrained convex problems~\citep{nemirovskij1983problem}, and that uses in the optimization updates a cost (or ``geometry") that is a Bregman divergence~\citep{bregman1967relaxation}, whose definition is given below. \begin{definition} Let $\phi:\cX\rightarrow \R$ a strictly convex and differentiable functional on a convex set $\cX$, referred to as a Bregman potential.
 The $\phi$-Bregman divergence is defined for any $x,y \in \cX$ by: